LiamRR/vmware-infrastructure/README.md

 Plan: 1 to add, 0 to change, 1 to destroy.
 ```

 This happens because in the vsphere provider, network configuration parameters (_including DNS servers_) are treated as immutable properties of the virtual machine resource.
 The provider doesn't implement the capability to modify these network settings in-place on an existing VM.
 The underlying reason is that the Terraform vsphere provider was designed with an "immutable infrastructure" philosophy for many core VM attributes.
 Instead of attempting to make surgical changes to running VMs, it prefers to rebuild them entirely to match the desired state.

 If you've a machine, like a database, I'd tread very carefully updating config post deployment.
 If want to make the resource without destorying the machine, you could consider using the `terraform import` workflow to bring the modified VM back under management after making changes outside of Terraform.

 ### Creating the Infrastructure

-As with any new Terraform project, run `terraform init` to being in the provider and initialize any modules.
-Next, we want to target out project tfvars file, we can do that with: -
+As with any new Terraform project, run `terraform init` to bring in the provider and initialize any modules.
+Next, we want to target our project tfvars file, we can do that with: -

 ```bash
 terrafrom plan -var-file=environments/copenhagen/lumon.tfvars
 ```

-Once the plan has completed, we should see the additions, changes and destruction based of the current tfstate file.
+Once the plan has completed, we should see the additions, changes and destruction based of the current `terraform.tfstate` file.
 This is example is a fresh project so only addtions will show: -

 ```bash
 ...
 Plan: 6 to add, 0 to change, 0 to destroy.
 ```

 Now, we can apply our config.
-It's safer to use apply with `-auto-approve` and confirm on the CLI but this is a PoC and I consider it 'safe': -
+It's safer to use apply without `-auto-approve` and provide confirmation on the CLI but this is a PoC and I consider it 'safe': -

 ```bash
 terrafrom apply -auto-approve -var-file=environments/copenhagen/lumon.tfvars